Huseyinvk/dsa210-project/README.md

 ### Data Sources

-Daily diet logs: containing total calorie intake, macronutrient distribution (protein, carbohydrates, fat), sugar, fiber, and saturated fat levels.
-Sleep tracking data: total sleep duration, deep sleep percentage, sleep onset latency, and sleep efficiency from wearable devices or apps.
+To conduct this project, multiple data types will be collected and analyzed to capture both dietary habits and sleep quality indicators.
+The data will include quantitative nutrition metrics, sleep tracking information, and relevant lifestyle variables.
+#### 1. Daily Diet Logs
+Data on participants’ daily food intake will be collected to assess the quality of their eating habits.
+Key variables:
+- Total daily calorie intake (kcal)
+- Macronutrient ratios: percentage of protein, carbohydrates, and fat
+- Micronutrient information: fiber, sugar, and saturated fat levels
+- Food classification: proportion of processed vs. natural foods
+- Meal timing: timestamps of main meals and snacks
+#### 2. Sleep Tracking Data
+Sleep-related variables will be gathered through wearable devices (e.g., Fitbit, Apple Watch) or sleep-monitoring mobile apps.
+Key variables:
+- Total sleep duration (hours)
+- Sleep efficiency (% of time spent asleep while in bed)
+- Deep sleep percentage (proportion of deep sleep stages)
+- Sleep onset latency (minutes it takes to fall asleep)
+#### 3. Self-Reported Surveys
+Participants will also provide subjective assessments of their nutrition and sleep experience through questionnaires.
+*Key variables:*
+- Perceived sleep quality (on a 1–10 scale)
-Self-reported data: mood, perceived sleep quality, and stress levels collected via surveys.
+- Daily mood and stress levels
+- Diet adherence and perceived healthiness
+#### 4. Additional Lifestyle Variables
+Since factors beyond diet can affect sleep, additional variables will be collected to control for external influences.
+Key variables:
-Additional variables: caffeine intake (cups per day), water consumption (liters per day), and physical activity level (minutes of daily exercise).
+- Caffeine intake (cups of coffee or tea per day)
+- Water consumption (liters per day)
+- Physical activity level (minutes of daily exercise)
+- Screen time before bed (optional variable for advanced analysis)

 ### Methodology